syseleven/grav-docs-metakube/pages/03.Tutorials/03.upgrade-a-cluster/default.en.md

 ## Upgrade master components

-When an upgrade for the master nodes is available, a blue text `upgrade available` will be shown besides the Master version:
+When an upgrade for the master nodes is available, an upwards arrow (&uarr;) will be shown besides the Master version:

 ![Cluster with available upgrade](image_upgrade_master_01.png)

-To start the upgrade, just click on the link and choose the desired version (most recent, tested version is selected):
+To start the upgrade, just click on the arrow and choose the desired version (most recent, tested version is selected):

 ![Dialog to choose upgrade version](image_upgrade_master_02.png)